-This plate is one of the smaller views which Vasi added to the standard 20 plates of each book.
-In Book 7 which covered the Friaries he had to add nine smaller views in order to properly cover the topic.
-Alle Terme is a reference to Terme (Baths) di Diocleziano, as the church made use of a hall of the baths.
+This plate is one of the smaller views which Giuseppe Vasi added to the standard 20 plates of each book.
+In Book 7 which covered the Friaries and was published in 1756 he had to add nine smaller views in order to properly cover the topic.
+Alle Terme is a reference to Terme

-The ancient Roman hall was turned into a church in 1596 at the initiative of Caterina Nobili Sforza, a niece of Pope Julius III.
-The church and the adjoining monastery were her gift to Abbot Jean de la BarriŔre who in 1586 founded a new branch of the Cistercian order.
-In 1592 the abbot came under suspicion of supporting the Huguenots and later on he was placed under a sort of house arrest in the new monastery where he died in 1600.
+The ancient Roman hall was turned into a church in 1596 at the initiative of Caterina Nobili, a niece of Pope Julius III and the widow of Sforza I Sforza, Count of Santafiora, a tiny state which included Proceno in northern Latium and other territories in southern Tuscany.
+The church and the adjoining monastery were her gift to Abbot Jean de la Barrière who in 1586 founded a new branch of the Cistercian order.
+In 1592 the Abbot came under suspicion of having supported the Huguenots and later on he was placed under a sort of house arrest in the new monastery where he died in 1600.

 The church was dedicated to St. Bernard of Clairvaux, one of the first members of the Cistercian order.

-The original Roman circular building was located at the south-western corner of the baths: an identical building was located at their south-eastern corner.
+The ancient circular hall was located at the south-western corner of the baths: an identical building was located at their south-eastern corner.
 It is thought that they were used for exercising or playing ball games (sphaeristeria) or for resting.
-The coffers of the vault are similar to those of Tempio della Pace (Basilica di Massenzio), which was built in the same period.
+The shape of the concrete coffers of the vault is similar to that at Tempio della Pace (Basilica di Massenzio), which was built in the same period.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: